ePages-de/epages-devportal/_posts/2022/2022-02-03-from-translation-agency-to-freelance-translators.md

 After that, I continued to research different options, weighing pros and cons, calculating costs and volume, considering needs and restrictions and consequences for the development process.

 I presented my findings to my teammates, and we agreed that a combined model of working with freelance translators and asking internal native speaker colleagues for help would probably be the best way to move forward.
-Freelancers seemed to have several advantages for us: They are usually flexible, allow for direct 1:1 communication and we could be sure to always work with the same translators who would grow more and more familiar with our software’s wording every time.
+Freelancers seemed to have several advantages for us: They are usually flexible, allow for direct 1:1 communication, and we could be sure to always work with the same translators who would grow more and more familiar with our software’s wording every time.
 Internal colleagues have the advantage of being very familiar with our products already and communication is easy, but it was impossible to cover all languages and the entire workload with the help of internal colleagues.

 And so we set out on our journey of reworking our localization process.